DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-30 Meeting Notes.md

 - We have a Google Drive for Avernoth.
 It'll have documentation and any other things we need to keep track of.
 The link is in the `#important-links` channel on the server.

-### Go Over the Gameplay Loop

-- Everything I say should be verifiable by the content of the GDD.
-- The link to the GDD has been posted in the server in the important links channel

 ### Weekly Meetings
 Last week, I was hard-focusing cleaning up the game's design, so most, if not all, of the meetings were about game design / production-related things.